Figma-Linux/figma-linux/README.md

 ```bash
 chmod +x figma-linux-0.6.1.AppImage
 ```
-and install it via command:
+and install it via this command:
 ```bash
 sudo ./figma-linux-0.6.1.AppImage -i
 ```

-It installs the desktop file, icons and creates symbolic link to the AppImage file.
+It installs the desktop file, icons and creates the symbolic link to the AppImage file.
-After that, you can run app via the icon or command:
+After that, you can run the app via the icon or the command:
 ```
 figma-linux
 ```

-For display rest flags for AppImage:
+To display rest flags for the AppImage:
 ```
 ./figma-linux-0.6.1.AppImage -h
 ```